-Assessment Details Weight (%) Pass Mark Assessment 1: Essay 1500 words (30% of Total) 50 40% Assessment 2: Essay 2000 words (70% of Total) 50 40%
+Assessment Details Weight (%) Pass Mark Assessment 1: Essay 1500 words (30% of Total) 50 1 Assessment 2: Essay 2000 words (70% of Total) 50 1

-UV509567: Philosophy of Religion.
-Module leader: Dr Robert Shillaker
+UV509567: Philosophy of Religion (20 credits): Robert Shillaker

 This module focuses on key philosophical questions and answers within the Philosophy of Religion context.
 The focus is on the concept of God (philosophical reflections on divine attributes, God's existence), religious pluralism, the phenomenology of religion (the phenomenology of religious experience as encounter with God and relationship to material context, emotions and religious experience, mundane experience and religious belief), religious language, and religion in society.